karthiikmk/iOSInterviewBundle/README.md

-Here is your README content formatted in Markdown:

 # **Mastering Algorithms and Data Structures for iOS Interviews**

 Are you preparing for your job as an iOS developer?
 Whether you're applying for a startup or a tech giant, mastering **algorithms, data structures, system design**, and **iOS-specific topics** is crucial to cracking those challenging interviews.